The Spin Stops Here!

 Find the differences

-So you may well wonder what is new here?
-What new ideas does Info-Gap Economics offer?
+Given the Maximin and Radius of Stability Connections, you may well wonder what is new here?
+What new ideas does Info-Gap Economics put forward?

-The answer to this is that other than the heavy fog, spin and empty rhetoric that are used to promote Info-Gap Decision Theory, hence Info-Gap Economics, as new, all that is actually new here is (as indicated above) the preposterous proposition to conduct a Maximin analysis in the immediate vicinity of a wild guess, declaring this result as the basis for sound economic, monetary etc. policy-making under severe uncertainty.
+The answer to this is that other than the rhetoric proclaiming Info-Gap Decision Theory, hence Info-Gap Economics, as new, all that is actually new here is (as indicated above) the absurd proposition to conduct a Maximin analysis in the immediate vicinity of a wild guess, declaring this result as the basis for sound economic, monetary etc. policy-making under severe uncertainty.

 Stay tuned!